-- a) Name(s) and model number(s) of the equipment under test. - b) Type of noise in accordance with table 2. - c) Sound power level(s) in decibels (reference: 1 pW), in one-third octave bands and/or narrow bands together with the frequency of any tones having levels within 10 dB of the greatest tone level.. - d) A-weighted sound power level in decibels (reference: 1 pW), when the noise emissions include significant contributions from the octave bands between 125 Hz and 8 kHz, and the contribution of the 16 kHz octave band is broadband in character. - e) Detailed description of operating conditions of the equipment under test with reference to annex C of ECMA-74, if applicable.
+- a) Name(s) and model number(s) of the equipment under test; - b) Type of noise in accordance with Table 2; - c) Sound power level(s) in decibels (reference: 1 pW), in one-third-octave bands and/or narrow bands together with the frequency of any tones having levels within 10 dB of the greatest tone level; - d) Detailed description of operating conditions of the equipment under test with reference to Annex C of ECMA-74, if applicable.

-Type of noise in the frequency range of the octave bands centred at Sound power level to be determined 125 Hz to 8 kHz 16 kHz Broad-band or narrow- band noise Broad-band noise Combined A-weighted level (125 Hz to 16 kHz) according to ECMA-74 Discrete tone A-weighted level (125 Hz to 8 kHz) according to ECMA-74 and the level and frequency of the discrete tone according to ECMA-108 Broad-band or narrow- band noise Multiple tones A-weighted level (125 Hz to 8 kHz) according to ECMA-74 and the levels and frequencies of all tones in the 16 kHz band that are within 10 dB of the highest tone level in the band according to ECMA-108 Discrete tone Level and frequency of the discrete tone in the 16 kHz octave band according to ECMA-108 No significant noise Multiple tones Levels and frequencies of all tones in the 16 kHz band that are within 10 dB of the highest tone level in the band according to ECMA-108
+Type of noise in the freq octave bands o Sound power level to be determined 125 Hz to 8 kHz 16 kHz Broad-band or narrow-band No significant noise A-weighted level (125 Hz to 8 kHz octave bands) according to ECMA-74. noise (see NOTE 1) Broad-band noise A-weighted level (125 Hz to 8 kHz octave bands according to ECMA-74, and one-third-octave-band sound power level in 16 kHz octave band according to the procedure of this Standard.
+Broad-band or narrow-band noise (see NOTE 1) Discrete tone A-weighted level (125 Hz to 8 kHz octave bands) according to ECMA-74 and the level and frequency of the discrete tone according to this Standard.
+Multiple tones A-weighted level (125 Hz to 8 kHz octave bands according to ECMA-74 and the levels and frequencies of all tones in the 16 kHz octave band that are within 10 dB of the highest tone level in the band according to this Standard.
+No significant noise (see NOTE 2) Discrete tone Level and frequency of the discrete tone in the 16 kHz octave band according to this Standard.
+Multiple tones Levels and frequencies of all tones in the 16 kHz octave band that are within 10 dB of the highest tone level in the band according to this Standard.